 Many people do not realize that debts acquired during the marriage must be divided equally as well.
 This can include the following:

 When you look at that list, you may think, “Wait a minute, my spouse’s name is on the paperwork, not mine.
 How is it fair that I end up with part of the debt?”

 Even if the debt is in your spouse’s name and not yours, it will be considered community property if it was acquired during the marriage.

 If you suspect that your spouse is trying to hide community property assets during the divorce, you need to secure an attorney who can obtain all of the financial records related to your marriage as well as separate financial records your spouse may have.
 Your attorney may work with an accountant to comb through bank account statements, tax returns, county and state records, and more in an attempt to ensure you are being treated fairly.

 When you are going through a divorce, you want to take steps to protect yourself.
 A Thousand Oaks property division attorney will understand this entire process and will ensure you are treated fairly.
 Property division can become complicated, but you can count on the team at the Law Offices of Stephanie L. Mahdavi to be by your side.
 Do not hesitate to secure legal assistance as soon as possible in the divorce process.

 If you live in the Thousand Oaks or Southern Ventura County area and are going through a property division dispute, give The Law Offices of Stephanie L. Mahdavi a call.
 My legal professionals and I have an extensive record of success when it comes to fighting for what you legally are entitled to.
-We offer free initial consultations to evaluate your case and devise a strategic plan of attack.
+We offer initial consultations to evaluate your case and devise a strategic plan of attack.
 We will put you in the best possible position for success and won’t quit fighting until you come out on top.
-You can contact us for a free consultation by clicking here or calling 805-379-4550.
+You can contact us for a consultation by clicking here or calling 805-379-4550.